 Within Greece, pressure is building to oppose further cuts which many economists say will drive the country into a downward spiral of recession and rising debt.

-Greece's two major labor unions plan a 24-hour strike on Tuesday in protest at the demands made of it.
+Greece's two major labour unions plan a 24-hour strike on Tuesday in protest at the demands made of it.

 Despite our sacrifices and despite admitting that the policy mix is wrong, they still ask for more austerity, Ilias Iliopoulos, secretary general of public sector union ADEDY, told Reuters.